hbctraining/Pseudobulk-for-scRNAseq/lessons/05_pseudobulk_DE_visualizations.md

 ```

-Now that we have identified the significant genes, we can use a scatterplot to look at the expression values for each sample in both groups.
+Now that we have identified the significant genes that we will look at, we can use a scatterplot to look at the expression values for each sample in both groups.
 This plot is also a good sanity check to make sure that we are interpreting our fold change values correctly, as well.

 Each point represents a sample with the y-axis representing the  normalized expression.
 Ideally we should see a clear shift in expression between our two conditions.
 As this is a helpful metric for assessing the pseudobulk results, we will create a function to make repeated use of this type of visualization.